HarshithaManne23/HarshithaManne23/README.md

 - 👋 Hi, I’m @HarshithaManne23
-- 👀 I’m interested in Web developement and learning new things
+- 👀 I’m interested in Data science, web developement,and learning new things
 - 🌱 I’m currently pursuing my undergraduate from VIT-AP
-- 💞️ I’m looking to collaborate on web development related projects
+- 💞️ I’m looking to collaborate on Data science and machine learning related projects
-- 📫 How to reach me  - manneharshitha31@gmail.com
+- 📫 How to reach me  - manneharshitha31@gmail.com & harshitha.19bce7160@vitap.ac.in

 <!---
 HarshithaManne23/HarshithaManne23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.